 “Kor…don’t you think that—”

 “Don’t I think what?”
 The king’s bloodshot eyes bored into Krul’s.
-“We’ve canvassed Elithia and laid low every threat, both great and small.
+“We’ve canvassed Elithia and laid low every threat, great and small.
 We are free to enjoy ourselves.”
 He looked over his shoulder and stared at his men, all of whom were slurping down ale and chattering boisterously.
 It wouldn’t be long before they started wrestling.

 Kor’Thank scoffed.
-“Enough doubletalk, Krul—it’s beneath you.”
+“Enough doubletalk, Krul—’tis beneath you.”

-Krul was undeterred.
+The Chief Chronicler remained undeterred.
 “I’m talking about you, Kor.”

 Another scoff.
 “You nag me with theatrical nonsense—like an old crone in a tired parable.”
-The king shook his head.

 “I will never,” Kor’Thank snarled.
 He gulped the rest of his ale and gestured for another.
 The innkeeper slid him a fresh stein.